Pal79/payments/README.md

 # payments
 **payments** is a lightweight, biller management tool written in **Python**.
-It has been I developed over the past month to support my current work needs.
+It has been developed over the past month to support my current work needs.
 The program runs entirely in the terminal and does not have a GUI.

 ---